simonzack/urxvt-tabbed/readme.md

 ## Contributing

-If you find any bugs, please open an issue.
+If you find any bugs or have any feature requests, please open an issue.
 I'm happy to accept any pull requests.

 ## License